Singlife Launches ALL Stage Critical Illness coverage With Promotion

 This is the early, intermediate and late stage list for critical illnesses covered under Singlife critical illness plan.

-It is a comprehensive list.
+With this plan, you get a comprehensive coverage for ALL CI stages.
 For carcinoma in-situ, there are also no restrictions to organs which is good.

 There is a usual 7days survival period and a 90-day waiting period for